bobmonsour/bobmonsour.com/src/posts/the-evolution-of-my-CSS-pipeline-in-eleventy-part-1.md

 2. Do I really need auto-prefixing?

-3. Are there simple ways to minify my CSS file in a more eleventy-ish way?
+3. Are there simple ways to minify my CSS file in a more Eleventy-ish way?

 4. Wouldn't it be nice to inline my CSS and eliminate another file fetch by the browser?